INTERSECT-SDK/python-sdk/UPGRADING.md

 ### Clients

+`IntersectClientMessageParams` has been renamed to `IntersectDirectMessageParams` because this object can be used in both Clients and in the new Service-to-Service calls.

 When calling another Service's operation, the namespacing has changed from `<function_name>` to `<capability_name>.<function_name>` .
 So for example, if we were calling `my_endpoint` in the above Service example, the code would change from:

 ```python